simplex-chat/simplex-chat/docs/guide/secret-groups.md

 - Open a group conversation.
 - Tap group name.
-- Tap on "Create group link.
+- Tap on "Create group link".

 Once the link is created, you can also change the role assigned to members when they join.